nextflow-io/nextflow/docs/process.rst

 Input of generic values
 -------------------------

-The ``val`` classifier allows you to receive data of any type as input.
+The ``val`` qualifier allows you to receive data of any type as input.
 It can be accessed in the process script by using the specified input name, as shown in the following example::

     num = Channel.from( 1, 2, 3 )